fyrahundra/todo_cli/README.md

 ## The Future

-    - Better styling
+    -Better styling
-    - Look into sqlite3 instead of .json for storage
+    -Look into sqlite3 instead of .json for storage